Save money, benefit your garden, and help out the environment all at the same time with this simple DIY project.

-If using an older trash can, throughly rinse it out before using.
-You don't want any lingering remnants of nonbiodegradable materials in your bin.
-If using a brand-new bin, skip the wash, but remove any tags or packaging.
+If using an older trash can, thoroughly rinse it out before using.
+You don't want any lingering remnants of non-biodegradable materials in your bin.
+If you're using a brand-new bin, you can skip the wash, but remove any tags or packaging.

 Step 2: Drill Holes

 Attach the paddle bit to the drill.
 Starting a few inches from the lid, drill a hole into the trash can.
 Space another hole approximately three inches from the first hole.
 Continue drilling until you have rows of holes that span both the width and length of your bin.
 Repeat on all sides.

 Step 3: Clean Out Bin

 Once again, thoroughly wash out the trash can.
 This time you're cleaning out any plastic shavings and bits that were created during the drilling process.
 Then you can put your new compost bin to work!